 As the project comes to an end, Professor Sebastian Groes and Dr Tom Mercer (University of Wolverhampton) of the AHRC-funded Big Book Review reveal how the public responded to these 100 novels with results from psychological research and computational analyses.

-They will be joined in conversation with writer Novels That Shaped Our World panel member Kit de Waal (My Name in Leon, Common People), who will reflect on responses to the project in conversation with Dr Elizabeth Dearnley (University of Wolverhampton).
+They will be joined by writer and Novels That Shaped Our World panel member Kit de Waal (My Name Is Leon; Common People) who will reflect on the findings with Dr Elizabeth Dearnley (University of Wolverhampton).

 About this event:

 Event information: This event will take place in person.

 Event Duration: This event will last for 60 minutes.

 Covid-19 requirements: The space is well ventilated, and will only be sold to half capacity.
 Attendees will be encouraged to wear a face covering whilst moving around inside the venue.

 Get involved: The speakers will take questions from the audience at the end of the event.